githublemming/haskins.io/games-night.md

 ## Status
 * The code is pretty well finished
-* The graphics have just been finished, and need to be added to the application
+* The new graphics have been added to the application
-* Need to get some sounds produced
+* Sounds Effects has been added to the application
+* Started preparing to push to the App Store

 ## Roadmap
 I was hoping to get this project finished and in the Mac App Store as soon as possible, but what with Covid-19 and people not being able to get together I've kind of laxed on this.
-The plan now is to submit it to the app store by the end of August 2020.
+The plan now is to submit it to the app store by the end of July 2020.

 ## Videos
 ### Placeholder graphics